urre/og-rescrape/readme.txt

 Tested up to: 4.3.0
 Stable tag: 0.1.0

-Is Facebook still not updating the Open Graph data for your post/page?
+Click a button in wp-admin to force an Open Graph rescrape.

 == Description ==